yosoyubik/Bramble/README.md

 ## Publication

-Part of this project was used in a scietific article published by the joournal Blockchain in Healthcare today:
+Part of this project was used in a scietific article published by the joournal [Blockchain in Healthcare Today](https://blockchainhealthcaretoday.com/index.php/journal):

 - [Public Health Surveillance using Decentralized Technologies](https://blockchainhealthcaretoday.com/index.php/journal/article/view/17)
   - Jose Luis Bellod Cisneros, Fran Aarestrup and Ole Lund